djkaty/Il2CppInspector/README.md

 Plugin support is currently experimental and has limited functionality.

+Details on how to create your own plugins can be found in the [Il2CppInspector Plugin Development Wiki](https://github.com/djkaty/Il2CppInspector/wiki/Plugins%3A-Getting-Started).

 You can find out more about plugins, and browse the source code of current plugins and examples in the [Il2CppInspectorPlugins repository](https://github.com/djkaty/Il2CppInspectorPlugins).

-A tutorial on how to write plugiins is coming soon!

 ### Extending Il2CppInspector's Python output to support other targets